Stabilizers, Measures and IP-sets: Introduction

 which is sometimes referred to as the \emph{sumset property} when the group $G$ is abelian.
 Nathan\-son \cite{mN80} attributes to Erd\H{o}s the so-called \emph{$B+C$ conjecture}, which was stated by Erd\H{o}s and Graham in \cite{EG80} as an \emph{old problem}: \begin{conj} Every subset $A$ of $\mathbb N$ of positive lower density, that is, must have the sumset property. \end{conj}

-A stronger version of the conjecture has been recently positively answered in \cite{MRR19} using ergodic theory as well as ultrafilters, which also played a fundamental role in \cite{DGJLLM15}.
+A stronger version of the conjecture has been recently positively answered in work of Moreira, Richter and Robertson \cite{MRR19} using ergodic theory as well as ultrafilters, which also played a fundamental role in the paper of Di Nasso et al. \cite{DGJLLM15}.
 In the latter, an instance of the above conjecture was solved for subsets $A$ of Banach density

-Di Nasso observed that Erd\H{o}s's $B+C$ conjecture can be phrased in terms of \emph{independent} sums of ultrafilters (see \cite[Lemma 5.1]{MRR19}).
-This reformulation carries over to coheir sum of types (that is, ultrafilters on the boolean algebra of definable sets), as remarked in \cite[Theorem 3.4]{ACG19}.
+Di Nasso showed that Erd\H{o}s's $B+C$ conjecture can be phrased in terms of \emph{independent} sums of ultrafilters (see \cite[Lemma 5.1]{MRR19}).
+This reformulation carries over to coheir sum of types (that is, ultrafilters on the boolean algebra of definable sets), as proved in \cite[Theorem 3.4]{ACG19} by Andrews, Conant and Goldbring.
 For a group definable in a stable theory, the principal generic type is indeed idempotent with respect to the coheir (or independent) product.
-Outside of stability, there need not be a single principal generic type, yet in simple theories a partial result was obtained in \cite[Proposition 2.2]{PSW98}: Given three principal generic types $p$, $q$ and $r$ over an elementary substructure $M$, we have that there are independent realizations $a$ of $p$ and $b$ of $q$ with $a\cdot b$ realizing $r$, or equivalently, using the notation of section \ref{S:Eq}, the type-definable set $r \ \cap (p\ast q)$ is not empty.
-Types $p$ with $p\ \cap (p\inv\ast p)\neq\emptyset$ are not product-free (see Lemma \ref{L:prod_free}), a notion which was already considered in the finitary context by Gowers \cite{wG08} in order to give a negative answer to a question of Babai and So\'s \cite{BS85} on the existence of large product-free sets in finite groups.
+Outside of stability, there need not be a single principal generic type, yet in simple theories a partial result was obtained by Pillay, Scanlon and Wagner in \cite[Proposition 2.2]{PSW98}: Given three principal generic (complete) types $p$, $q$ and $r$ over an elementary substructure $M$, we have that there are independent realizations $a$ of $p$ and $b$ of $q$ with $a\cdot b$ realizing $r$, or equivalently, using the notation of section \ref{S:Eq}, the type-definable set $r \ \cap (p\ast q)$ is not empty.
+Partial types $\Sigma$ with $\Sigma \cap (\Sigma\inv\ast \Sigma)\neq\emptyset$ are not product-free (see Lemma \ref{L:prod_free}), a notion which was already considered in the finitary context by Gowers \cite{wG08} in order to give a negative answer to a question of Babai and So\'s \cite{BS85} on the existence of large product-free sets in finite groups.
 The second author recently provided \cite{dP19} a model-theoretic proof of Gowers's result, relating the existence of large product-free sets to Hrushovski's \emph{stabilizer theorem} \cite{eH12}.